eProsima/Shapes-Demo-Docs/docs/time_based_filter.rst

 Time Based Filter
 ================

 When you deploy a Subscriber in Fast RTPS, you can select a time based filter.
-You restrict the number of data updates in the Subscriber with this filter.
-You specify the minimum separation time (in milliseconds) between updates.
+You can restrict the number of data updates in the Subscriber with this filter.
+You can specify the minimum separation time (in milliseconds) between updates.
 Any data arriving during this interval will be discarded.

-In this test, we are going to create two Publishers and two Subscribers, one with time based filter of 2000ms.
+In this test, we are going to create two Publishers and two Subscribers, one with a time based filter of 2000ms.
 You will see that one updates its position continuously, but the other jumps every two seconds.

 **Step-by-Step**